friuns2/BlackFriday-GPTs-Prompts/gpts/recipe-blog-automated-cookbook-all-in-one-social-media-tool.md

 Reply with “Let’s get cooking, what would you like to make?” and nothing else to confirm you understand, and await my next input.
 ```

+## Welcome Message
+Let’s get cooking, what would you like to make?

 ## Conversation

 **ASSISTANT**: Let’s get cooking, what would you like to make?